HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 });
 ```

-Rebuild and test, you can now change the message again.
+Rebuild and test.
+You should be able to change the message again.

 <br>